Barquette Aux Marrons

 Sugar Dough Barquette

-• Dust your countertop and roll out pastry into a 3mm thick sheet.
-Dock pastry and make 24 cuts using an ovale cookie cutter or make a template out of a cake board.
-Keep pastry refrigerated.
+• Dust your countertop and roll out the pastry into a 3mm thick sheet.
+Dock the pastry, then cut out 24 shapes using an oval cookie cutter.
+(Alternatively, make a template from cake board to guide your cuts.)
+Keep the pastry refrigerated.

 ovale cookie cutter

-• Place a pastry inside a mold, and press it down using the bottom of another mold.
-Remove top mold, flip tartlet and press it down, that way the excess pastry will be cut off.
-Repeat until done, and freeze tartlets.
+• Place the oval pastry inside a mold.
+Press it down using the base of another mold.
+Remove the top mold, flip the tartlet over, and press down again to trim off the excess pastry.
+Repeat with all tartlets, then freeze them.

 shaping crust in barquette mold

-• Fill each barquette with 15 grams max of almond cream.
+• Fill each barquette with 15g (½ oz) of almond cream

 sugar dough barquette